simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/encoder.md

 // enable encoder hardware interrupts encoder.enableInterrupts(doA, doB)
 ```
 You can name the buffering functions as you wish.
 It is just important to provide them to the `encoder.enableInterrupts()` function.
-This procedure is a tradeoff in between scalability and simplicity.
+This procedure is a tradeoff between scalability and simplicity.
 This allows you to have more than one encoder connected to the same MCU.
 All you need to do is to instantiate new `Encoder` class and create new buffer functions.
 For example:
 ```cpp
 // encoder 1
 Encoder enc1 =  Encoder(...);